kubedb/docs/docs/guides/elasticsearch/cli/cli.md

 - Snapshots (If any)
 - Monitoring system (If available)

-To hide details about StatefulSet & Service, use flag `--show-workload=false` To hide details about Secret, use flag `--show-secret=false` To hide events on KubeDB object, use flag `--show-events=false`
+To hide details about PetSet & Service, use flag `--show-workload=false` To hide details about Secret, use flag `--show-secret=false` To hide events on KubeDB object, use flag `--show-events=false`